euiyounghwang/euiyounghwang.github.io/README.md

 - Interested with Elasticsearch v8 new features with Vectorized Search (https://github.com/euiyounghwang/semantic-search-elasticsearch-openai-langchain)
 - Elasticsearch 1’st Deploy & Go Live Expert (Production : Elasticsearch Cluster with 24 Nodes, Log Cluster with 8 Nodes)  in South Korea (https://www.elastic.co/customers/posco)
 - Search (Elasticsearch, Google Search Appliance) with Cluster, Design Index for Search, Restful API, Analyzer and Data Migration)
-- Big Data Analysis (Elasticsearch, Logstash, Beat, Redis, MongoDB, SQL)
+- Big Data Analysis (Elasticsearch, Logstash, Beat, Redis, MongoDB, NoSQL)
 - Machine Learning with Scikit-Learn, NumPy, Pandas, Doc2Vec, Wor2vec, FastText and Tensorflow (distilbert), Keras, Text-Mining and NLP(Natural Language Processing) with Python v 3.5 ~
 - Restful API (Socket, HTTP WebService with JSON based on Rest-Flask, Spring Boot Controller, Swagger UI API)
 - Research new Technology for AI & Big Data (Jupyter with Anaconda)
 - Project Leader & AI Engineer to <i>AI POS-ComplAi Project with AI Model based on Supervised Machine Learning Model</i> (News: http://bit.ly/2Ojc7Ij, https://www.donga.com/news/Economy/article/all/20200204/99522285/1, It requires to translate in English) in South Korea

 I have ten years of experience in working with a modern search platform (Elasticsearch) and in building data pipelines(e.g https://github.com/euiyounghwang/python-search) & rest api services around it as a search engineer/senior software engineer.
-<i>Especially, I am an expert in the Search Engine with a bunch of api from elasticsearch and rest_api environment using python flask, fastapi, docker … because I handled the entire version of ES from 1.7 up to 7.9 V.</i>
+<i>Especially, I am an expert in the Search Engine with a bunch of api from elasticsearch and rest_api environment using python flask, fastapi, docker … because I handled the entire version of ES from 1.7 up to 7.9 V. such as building ES cluster, handling index mappings with a lof of analyzers, resolving complex query based on domain needs, ILM configuration and so on</i>

-In particular, I remember developing the elasticsearch search system for 7 years in South Korea and having a success story interview at the elastic on seoul conference(https://www.youtube.com/watch?v=qu0IXwi3Fq0).
+In particular, I remember that I have built and implemted for Enterprise Search Services for 7 years in South Korea and having a success story interview at the elastic on seoul conference(https://www.youtube.com/watch?v=qu0IXwi3Fq0).
 At that time, I participated in the Google search engine replacement project as project leader and senior software engineer.

 The screenshots attached below are for __<i>the Success Story with Elasticsearch Interview, Elastic on Seoul Conference, 2018</i>__ (https://www.elastic.co/customers/posco) when i worked as Senior Software Engineer & Search/Data Engineer at POSC ICT, South Korea